ailurophile/SanJoseParkingGarages/README.md

 ### Directions View

 * Pinch or open two fingers to zoom out or in on selected garage entrances and user location if Location Services allowed for the app.
 * Tap Update location button to move user pin (shown in blue on map) to the current location.
-Continuous updating is not active to reduce batter drain.
+Continuous updating is not active to reduce battery drain.
 * Tap pin of desired garage entrance to use Apple Maps for driving directions.